matyushen/corona-vaccination-spot-checker/README.md

-# corona-vaccination-spot-checker
+# Corona vaccination slot checker

-Chekcs for avaliable spots for corona vaccination in Berlin
+Chekcs for avaliable slots for corona vaccination in Berlin.

+## How to use

+Fork the repo, add 2 secrets in the repo's settings: `TELEGRAM_BOT_TOKEN` & `TELEGRAM_CHAT_ID`.
+See [documentation](https://core.telegram.org/bots/api) for details.